Long-term drought prediction using deep neural networks based on geospatial weather data: Results

 \paragraph{Compared methods}

-For our main experiments, we have exploited the performance of baseline (most frequent class from historical data), XGBoost (gradient boosting of random forests), LogReg (logistic regression), Convolutional LSTM (ConvLSTM), FourCastNet (transformer model from Nvidia) and Eartformer (transformer model from Amazon).
+For our main experiments, we explored the baseline's performance (the most frequent class from historical data), gradient boosting (XGBoost), logistic regression, and our modifications of ConvLSTM, FourCastNet, and EarthFormer.

-XGBoost and LogReg are two basic algorithms often used as strong baselines.
-The last three are variants of neural networks that showed strong performance in various geospatial problems.
-They represent two dominating architectures in geospatial modeling: ConvLSTM is a combination of recurrent and convolutional neural networks, FourCastNet and Eartformer
+XGBoost and logistic regression are two basic algorithms often used as strong baselines.
+The last three are variants of neural networks that performed strongly in various geospatial problems.
+They represent two dominating architectures in geospatial modeling: ConvLSTM is a combination of recurrent and convolutional neural networks; FourCastNet and EarthFormer are Transformers.